-Snow crunching underneath the fast-pace running sledges, sound of neighing horses vibrating in the air.
-People are laughing on the high speed, hills and trees are disappearing from the view.
+Snow crunching underneath the fast-paced running sledges, a sound of neighing horses vibrating in the air.
+People are laughing with the high speed, hills and trees are disappearing from the view.
 Hot tea and mulled wine are quickly warming up the cold hands, delicious sausages are sizzling on the fire.
-Looking for a great winter activity?
-Look no further and check where to find horse sledge rides (kulig) in Poland!
+Looking for a great activity for winter in Poland?
+Look no further and check where to find horse drawn sleigh rides (kulig) in Poland!

-An old Polish tradition, dating back to the times of nobelty (szlachta).
-It involves riding sleigh, which are pulled by a pair of horses through the snow.
+Kulig – a horse drawn sleigh ride, is an old Polish tradition, dating back to the times of nobelty (szlachta).
+It involves riding the sleigh, which is pulled by a pair of horses through the snow.
 In the old days, the whole group of horse-pulled sleighs was going from one court to another, entertained on the way with big meals and typical Polish dances.
 This winter activity was also treated as a patriotic event organized against the foreign invaders in order to cultivate Polish traditions.

-Nowadays, after, or in between the tour, participants attend traditional sausages barbecue on the fire and then old style dance party in the Inn.
+Nowadays, after, or in between the tour, participants attend traditional sausages barbecue on the fire and the old style dance party in the Inn.

-However, if you want to go off the beaten path, you can visit some less popular, but also amazingly beautiful places.
-One of them is in the middle of Beskid Niski in Poland, near the Slovakian border.
+You can also go more off the beaten path and visit some less popular, but also amazingly beautiful places.
+One of them is in the middle of smaller mountain range Beskid Niski in Poland, near the Slovakian border.

 Since it’s very close to my home, we went there for a sleigh ride this year.
-I remember doing it many times as a kid, but for my Scottish boyfriend, who was visiting Poland for the first time, it presented entirely new experience.
+I remember doing it many times as a kid, but for my Scottish boyfriend, who was visiting Poland for the first time, it was an entirely new experience.

-Beskid Niski is a hilly region in south of Poland.
-You won’t find there high mountains, but old wooden churches hidden in between snowy hills, sleepy villages and beautiful, empty landscape, will steal your heart.
-It’ still a bit wild and unexplored, giving you a feel of a fairytale.
+Beskid Niski is a hilly region in the south of Poland.
+You won’t find there any very high mountains, like in the Tatra Mountains, but old wooden churches hidden in between snowy hills, sleepy villages and beautiful, empty landscape, will steal your heart.
+It’s still a bit wild and unexplored area, that can give you a fairytale feel.

 Horse Stud in Regietow

-The stud offers different types of sledge rides – you can organize it for a bigger group (booking required well in advance), or you can just rent a single sledge for up to 5 people – that’s what we did (book it online before!).
+The stud offers different types of sledge rides – you can organize it for a bigger group (booking required well in advance), or you can just rent a single sledge for up to 5 people – that’s what we did.
 Prices vary around £17-25 for a ride per sledge.

-You can rent them per hour, and 1 hour ride is what most people do – that’s enough to enjoy the journey with stunning scenery and to not to get too cold!
+You can rent the sledges per hour.
+One hour ride is what most people do.
+That’s enough time to enjoy the journey with stunning scenery and to not to get too cold!
 Unless you are on an organized event, then it would take longer, since you would have a break in the middle to cook some sausages on the fire.

-They also organize rides in the night with fire torches – this makes it really magical – we need to try next time.
+They also organize rides in the night with fire torches, which makes the experience really special.
+We need to try next time.

 Horse sledge ride

-The path for the sleigh ride goes through the forests and hills – you have wide view on the gorgeous scenery around.
-None of those places are accessible by car, so it’s just you, horses and snow.
+The path for the sleigh ride goes through the forests and hills – you have a wide view of the gorgeous scenery around.
+None of those places is accessible by car, so it’s just you, horses and snow.

 There are some slower bits where you can enjoy the views and also some faster ones, where horses gallop and you need to hold tight to not to fall off the sledges on the turns.
 It’s so much fun 😉